tal-moshayov/step-heroku-deploy/README.md

 # Options

 * `key-name` (optional) Specify the name of the key that should be used for this deployment.
 If left empty, a temporary key will be created for the deployment.
+* `retry` (optional) When a deploy to Heroku fails, a new deploy is automatically performed after 5 seconds.
+If you want to disable this behavior, set `retry` to `false`.

 # Example